 Maybe not the cheapest one, but for sure one of the best place where you can try the local steak (fiorentina).

 Tuscan cuisine revisited in a contemporary way, one of the most particular restaurants in Florence.

 IL VEGETARIANO – Via delle Ruote, 30/r.

-For vegetarians and not, cosy restaurant with a homely atmosphere, set the table by yourself and enjoy fresh and organic recipes with a good quality local wine.
+For vegetarians, and not, cozy restaurant with a homely atmosphere set the table by yourself and enjoy fresh and organic recipes with a good quality of local wine.

 TEATRO DEL SALE – Via dei Macci, 111/r.

-Enjoy a dinner and a concert in this magical place located in a former 14th-century convent in Santa Croce neighbourhood.
+Enjoy dinner and a concert in this magical place located in a former 14th-century convent in the Santa Croce neighborhood.
 On Sunday they also organize brunch.

 Gusta Pizza, Via Maggio, 46/r, 50125 Firenze FI

 Divina Pizza, Borgo Allegri, 50/r, 50122 Firenze FI